hardkorebob/pyrathe/README.md

-WARNING!
-EDUCATIONAL PUERPOSES ONLY! #allerrorsmatter
+DISCLAIMER!
+FOR EDUCATIONAL/HUMOR PUERPOSES ONLY! #allerrorsmatter

 # pyrathe